ngxs/store/docs/plugins/storage.md

 The plugin has the following optional values:

-- `key`: State name(s) to be persisted.
-You can pass a string or array of strings that can be deeply nested via dot notation.
-If not provided, it defaults to all states using the `@@STATE` key.
+- `keys`: State name(s) to be persisted.
+You can pass an array of strings that can be deeply nested via dot notation.
+If not provided, you must explicitly specify the `*` option.
 - `namespace`: The namespace is used to prefix the key for the state slice.
 This is necessary when running micro frontend applications which use storage plugin.
 The namespace will eliminate the conflict between keys that might overlap.
 - `storage`: Storage strategy to use.
 This defaults to LocalStorage but you can pass SessionStorage or anything that implements the StorageEngine API.
 - `deserialize`: Custom deserializer.
 Defaults to `JSON.parse`